Run below to install latest Tiron binary to /usr/local/bin

 $ tiron run

-It will run main.tr
+It will run main.tr in the current directory.

 You can also give a path of the runbook you want to run.